tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 This error has a parameter string.
 When it throws this error, the name of the unsupported method can be assigned as the parameter, so that the user can get a more meaningful error detail.
 The error string will look like "Http method POST is not supported" in case of "post".

-The `lib.rs` file has all the main logic that handle requests:
+The `lib.rs` file has all the main logic that handles requests:

 ````
 cat lib.rs